firavoyage/blogging/projects.md

   - random pick from a class of mihoyo or ba students
   - high school g1t1 math 40min definitions theories tricks and uee paper
   - theories usage as card playing
+- learn
+  - knowledge and definitions
+  - tricks and theories
+  - solution and conditions
+  - practice and problems
 - various themes
   - by voyage
 - inspired by